Eisenhower baseball controversy: Controversy

 While at the academy, Eisenhower played college football for West Point.
 This would not be an issue except that in order to play college football, one must have never played a sport for money, because doing so causes forfeiture of an athlete's amateur status.
 If Eisenhower did in fact play baseball for money, it would have been in violation of the Cadet Honor Code.
 One source contends that Eisenhower even signed a voucher claiming that he had never played sports for money.
-The Eisenhower Presidential Library claimed in an e-mail that "We do not have any documentation as to whether Ike signed a voucher when he arrived at West Point.
-It would be interesting to see if West Point required this in 1911."

 Cadet Honor Code

 The Cadet Honor Code, formalized in the 1920s, states simply that:

 A Cadet will not lie, cheat, steal, or tolerate those who do.

 Though Eisenhower graduated in 1915, before the formalization of the Honor Code, playing amateur football while having formerly been a professional athlete would constitute either lying, cheating, or both.
 In the early, informal, sometimes characterized as vigilante justice, phase of the Honor System, it is unclear if Eisenhower would have graduated to become an officer in the United States Army had he been found to have played for pay.